migies12/VesselReIdentification/README.md

-# Vessel Re-Identification Template
+# Vessel Re-Identification

-Template repository for training a vessel ReID model on pre-cropped satellite images and deploying a FAISS gallery for similarity search.
+Training a vessel ReID model on pre-cropped satellite images and deploying a FAISS gallery for similarity search.

-## What this template provides
-- PyTorch ReID model with a ResNet backbone and an embedding head
-- Optional metadata fusion (e.g., vessel length) via a small MLP
-- Triplet-loss training loop (anchor/positive/negative)
-- Scripts to build a FAISS gallery and run inference
-- Clear data layout expectations

 ## Quick start
 ```bash